DILCISBoard/E-ARK-AIP/index.md

 # Scope of this document

-To briefly recall the three types of information packages as defined by OAIS4, there is the Submission Information Package (SIP) which is used to submit digital objects to a repository system; the Archival Information Package (AIP) which allows the transmission of a package to the repository, and its storage over the long-term; and the Dissemination Information Package (DIP) which is used to disseminate digital objects to the requesting user.
+To briefly recall the three types of information packages as defined by OAIS, there is the Submission Information Package (SIP) which is used to submit digital objects to a repository system; the Archival Information Package (AIP) which allows the transmission of a package to the repository, and its storage over the long-term; and the Dissemination Information Package (DIP) which is used to disseminate digital objects to the requesting user.

-The current document constitutes a specification of the E-ARK Archival Information Package (AIP) format specification.
-It is important to note that there is a common structure of information packages shared between the different types of information packages which is defined by the a document called “Common Specification for Information Packages”.
-The current document references this Common Specification and focuses on the structural peculiarities of the AIP format and the implementation as part of the reference implementation E-ARK Web (in short: earkweb).

-Key objectives of this document are:
+In this context, the current document represents the specification of the E-ARK Archival Information Package format (E-ARK AIP, in the following: AIP).
+It defines the specific requirements for archiving and storing information packages for the long term and focuses on the structural peculiarities of the AIP.
+The key objectives of this format are to:

-- To define a generic structure of the AIP format in a way that it is suitable for a wide variety of data types, such as document and image collections, archival records, databases or geographical data.
+- define a generic structure of the AIP format in a way that it is suitable for a wide variety of data types, such as document and image collections, archival records, databases or geographical data.
-- To recommend a set of metadata related to the structural and the preservation aspects of the AIP as implemented by the reference implementation (earkweb).
+- recommend a set of metadata standards related to the structural and the preservation aspects of the AIP.
-- To ensure the format is also suitable to store large quantities of data.
+- ensure the format is suitable to store large quantities of data.

-To briefly recall, there are three types of information packages as defined by OAIS.
-There is the Submission Information Package (SIP) which is used to submit digital objects to a repository system; the Archival Information Package (AIP) which allows the transmission of a package to the repository, and its storage over the long-term; and the Dissemination Information Package (DIP) which is used to disseminate digital objects to the requesting user.
+- mitigate the potential preservation risk of repository obsolescence and thereby allowing to implementing a repository succession strategy.

 # Relation to other documents

-This DAS Board AIP format specification is an adapted and improved version of the format specification for Archival Information Packages (AIPs) developed in E-ARK project, namely deliverable, D4.4 “Final version of SIP-AIP conversion component”.

-More concretely, it relates to part A of this deliverable which is the AIP format specification.
-A reference implementation of this specification is also described in this deliverable as part B which documents the implementation of the SIP-AIP conversion component implemented in the integrated platform as part of the earkweb component.

-As already mentioned in section 1, the current document relates to the “Common Specification for Information Packages”.

-The fundamental document to understand the purpose of the AIP format is the Reference Model for an Open Archival Information System (OAIS).
+This specification documents originates from deliverable D4.4 “Final version of SIP-AIP conversion component (Part A: AIP specification)" which was developed in the E-ARK project (European Archival Records and Knowledge Preservation, 2014 – 2017, see [@e-ark-d4.4]).

+The common requirements for all types of E-ARK information packages are defined by the “Common Specification for Information Packages (CSIP) [see @csip-2.0.0-DRAFT]”.
+The requirements and recommendations of the CSIP apply to the AIP format.
+Further related documents are listed in the CSIP (section 1.4 "Relation to other documents").

 # Introduction

-The E-ARK AIP format specification defines a basic structure for how to store submitted information packages (SIPs) and also how to store changes over time due to metadata edits, digital preservation measures (e.g. migration or adding emulation information), or submission updates.
-Compliance with the AIP format defined by this specification means that an AIP makes this structure explicit and that the structural components can be identified correctly.
+The E-ARK AIP format specification defines a basic structure for storing information packages which are transferred to an archive in form of submission information packages (SIPs).
+The AIP provides the means to keep a record of changes that are being applied over time due to metadata edits, digital preservation measures (e.g. migration or adding emulation information), or submission updates.

 The purpose of defining a standard format for the archival information package is to pave the way for simplified repository migration.
 Given the increasing